 #7: Dutch Door Entry With a Golden Retriever Peeking Over the Top

-You open the front door and your golden immediately props both paws up on the lower half, tail going wild, staring at whoever just knocked.
-It’s the cutest thing — and also kind of chaotic if you don’t have a setup that actually works for that energy.
+I open the front door and my golden immediately props both paws up on the lower half of the door, her tail going wild, staring at whoever just knocked.
+It’s so adorable, but also kind of chaos if you don’t have a setup that actually works for that energy.

-This look is a black Dutch door with brass hardware, flanked by two white ribbed ceramic planters holding trimmed boxwood topiaries.
-Inside, you catch a glimpse of wood-stair treads, blue-gray shiplap walls, and a pendant light.
-The natural fiber coir doormat ties it all together outside.
+This look features a black Dutch door with brass hardware flanked by two white ribbed ceramic planters holding trimmed boxwood topiaries.
+Inside, we get a glimpse of wood-stair treads, blue-gray shiplap walls and a pendant light.
+Outside, the natural fiber coir doormat finishes off the look.

 Paint the door a deep charcoal or matte black.
-Add satin brass hinges and a knob — that contrast is everything.
-Keep the planters symmetrical and roughly 18–24 inches tall for balance.
+Add some satin brass hinges and knob for a contrast.
+Keep the planters symmetrical and about 18-24 inches tall.
+See how easy that is?

-If you’re DIYing, ask your lumber yard to cut an existing solid-core door in half horizontally.
-Add a slide bolt latch on the interior where the two halves meet.
+However, if you’re trying to do-it-yourself, have your lumber yard cut an existing solid-core door in half horizontally.
+Add a slide bolt latch inside on the two halves where they meet.

-And honestly?
-Pair this with some cute dog accessories ideas near the entryway — a hook for the leash, a little basket for toys — and your entryway becomes actually functional, not just pretty.
+And if you add some cute dog accessories ideas like a hook for the leash, and a little basket for toys by the front door your entryway will be not only pretty but also functional!

 📸 Photo credit: Instagram @countryhomemagazine